CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module1/Module1.md

 <!--

 What is the difference between Git and GitHub?
-Git is the app where u code and git hub is the main plataform.
+Git is the app where you code and git hub is the main plataform.
  - Answer:

 What is the difference between a git commit and a git push?
+The difference is that git commit saves your changes and git push sends them.
  - Answer:

-What is the difference between a pull, and an upstream pull?
+What is the difference between a pull, and an upstream pull? git upstream is the command that tells your local git to retrieve the latest meta-data info from the original and git pull does that and brings those changes from the remote repository
  - Answer:

 Was any part of these instructions unclear or incomplete?
+They were a bit complicated for me but once i got it it wa easy nd clear
  - Answer:

 Type down any class notes below this sentence: